Executions Create More Victims

 Executions traumatize corrections and government officials

-- Every execution requires a team of workers who watch the inmate in his or her final days, who strap the inmate to the gurney, who insert and reinsert the needles, and who remove the inmate's body from the gurney after the execution.
+- Every execution requires a team of workers who watch the inmate in his or her final days, who strap the inmate to the gurney, who insert and reinsert the needles, and who remove the inmate’s body after the execution.
 They are the ones who deal with botched executions, who struggle with inmates fighting to stay alive, and who pull inmates away from their families when it is time for their final goodbye.

 - Corrections officials, haunted by the experience of putting people to death, have committed suicide, turned to alcohol, or suffered mental and physical health problems.

-In their words: Stories of a broken system
+In Their Words: Stories of a Broken System

 — Jim Willet, former warden, Huntsville, Texas, who oversaw 89 executions